-Dr. Scott F. Smith joins the University as the new vice president for Student Affairs.
+Dr. Scott F. Smith joins the University as the new Vice President for Mission and Student Engagement.
 Smith, who has more than a decade of professional experience in student development for Catholic higher education institutions, joins Barry from Saint Louis University, where he has served as assistant vice president for student development and dean of students since 2007.

 Prior to working for Saint Louis University, Smith held other various positions in student development, including assistant dean of students and director of Housing and Residence Life for Seattle University; director of Residence Life for Ohio Northern University; residence hall director for Marquette University; and assistant area director for Housing and Residence Life at North Carolina State University.

 Smith earned a bachelor's degree in psychology from The University of the South, a master's dual degree in adult and community college education and counselor education with an emphasis on student development from North Carolina State University, and a Ph.D. in higher education administration with an emphasis on leadership and organizational development from The Ohio State University.

 "I am honored to serve as the next Vice President for Mission and Student Engagement at Barry University," Smith said.
 "I look forward to working closely with President Bevilacqua, the administration, Barry's dedicated faculty and outstanding students to create a caring, vibrant and engaging campus life.
 Barry's Dominican heritage and distinct mission resonates strongly with me, and I believe my 12 years at other Catholic schools will allow me to contribute positively to the University's aspirations."

 Smith will be replacing Dr. Michael Griffin, who was recently appointed to the position of vice president for business development and operations at Barry.

 Dr. Robert J. Snyder